 this tutorial can help you.
 There are two ways to install it, any of them works fine:

-The same thing happens for other operating systems.
-For instance, you can find
+Same thing happens for other operating systems.
+For instance, here you can find

 $ sudo su - postgres